7 Ways to Organize a Kids Closet:

-Designing closet and other storage solutions for children has its own unique challenges.
-Effective kids closet organizing ideas are somewhat different than those for an adult because they change so quickly.
+Designing closets and other storage solutions for children has its own unique challenges.
+Effective kids closet organizing ideas are somewhat different than those for an adult because children change so quickly.
 Flexibility is key to a successful long-term closet organization for kids.
-Possessions that need to be organized usually include both clothing, school materials, and toys.
+Closets often include a combination of clothing, school materials, and toys.

-Kids may be small, but they often have a lot of stuff — and more stuff comes in all the time due to the changing nature of children’s needs.
+Kids may be small, but they often have a lot of stuff.
+And more stuff comes in all the time due to the changing nature of children’s needs.
 It’s easy to lose control over the ever-increasing clutter.
-If you want your offspring to keep their things neat and tidy, you must make it easy for them.
-Provide storage solutions that are convenient today and tomorrow.
-Make sure your closet rods can be raised to accommodate longer garments as the child grows.
+If you want your offspring to keep their rooms tidy, you must make it easy for them.
+Provide long-term storage solutions that are convenient both today and later on.
+Make sure your closet rods can be raised.
+This way, you accommodate longer garments as the child grows.
 Make shelf height adjustable so it can be positioned conveniently for the child’s current reach.

 Provide Convenient Storage Away from the Sleeping Area:

 Keep the space around your child’s bed clear of clutter to provide a less distracting and peaceful environment.
 This helps to ensure a good night’s rest.
-Put your child’s closet to good use with a combination of hanging, shelving, baskets, and bins.
-Position items that they use frequently on shelves at a height they can access themselves.
+Then put your child’s closet space to good use with a combination of hanging, shelving, baskets, and bins.
+Position frequently used items on low shelves they can access themselves.
 This will help to keep them organized.
 Clothing that you are waiting for them to grow into, out of season blankets and sweaters or special occasion items can be stored on upper shelves that only you can reach.

 Make Hanging Space Double or Even Triple Hang: